IsarNejad/TCAV-for-Text-Classifiers/README.md

-# TCAV-for-Improving-Generalizability
+# TCAV for Explaining text Classifiers

-This repository provides the data and code related to the following publication:
+This repository provides the data and code related to the following ACL2022 publication:

 Nejadgholi, I. Fraser, K. C., Kiritchenko, S. (2022).
 Improving Generalizability in Implicitly Abusive Language Detection with Concept Activation Vectors.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics.

 ## Data

-We annoated the _Hostile_ class of the _EA-dev_ set and the _Hate_ class of the _CH_ dataset for implicit/explicit abuse.
-This data is used in the experiments of Section 5.
-Also, a subset of these datasets are used as concept examples to define the implicit and explicit concepts as described in Section 4.

-There are four files in the Data folder:
+As described in the paper, we annotated the _Hostile_ class of the dev set of the [East-Asian Prejudice (EA)](https://zenodo.org/record/3816667#.YUJPkJ1KiUk) dataset and the _Anti-Asian Hate_ class of the [COVID-HATE (CH)](http://claws.cc.gatech.edu/covid/) dataset for implicit/explicit abuse.
+Our annotations are available in the Data folder:

-CH_Anti_Asian_hate_implicit_indexes.csv : indexes of implicitly hateful samples in the _Anti Asian Hate_ class of the _CH_ dataset.
-These indexes correspond to indexes of the `annotations.csv` file available at http://claws.cc.gatech.edu/covid/.

-CH_Anti_Asianhate_explicit_indexes.csv : indexes of explicitly hateful samples in the _Anti Asian Hate_ class of the _CH_ dataset.
-These indexes correspond to indexes of the `annotations.csv` file available at http://claws.cc.gatech.edu/covid/.
+`CH_Anti_Asian_hate_implicit_indexes.csv` and `CH_Anti_Asianhate_explicit_indexes.csv` include indexes of implicitly and explicitly hateful samples in the _Anti-Asian Hate_ class of the _CH_ dataset, respectively.
+These indexes correspond to indexes of the `annotations.csv` file from the original dataset.

-EA_dev_hostile_implicit_ids.csv: tweet ids of implicitly hostile samples in the EA-dev set.
-The whole dataset is availabel at https://zenodo.org/record/3816667#.YUJPkJ1KiUk

-EA_dev_hostile_explicit_ids.csv: tweet ids of explicitly hostile samples in the EA-dev set.
-The whole dataset is availabel at https://zenodo.org/record/3816667#.YUJPkJ1KiUk
+`EA_dev_hostile_implicit_ids.csv` and `EA_dev_hostile_explicit_ids.csv` include tweet ids of implicitly and explicitly hostile samples of the _EA-dev_ set.

 ## Software

+### Python modules:

+`Roberta_model_data.py`: Roberta model and functions to compute gradients and logits of a roberta-based classifier

+`TCAV.py`: fuctions to claculate sensitivities of a trained classifier to a human-defined concept (TCAV scores described in Section 4 of the paper)

+`DoE.py`: functions to calcualte the Degree of Explicitness (DoE scores described in Sections 5 and 6 of teh paper)

+### Example Notebooks:
+These notebooks illusterate how to use the above functionalities.
+In all of the notebooks, the _Toxicity_ classifier refers to a roberta-based binary classifier trained with the [Wiki](https://github.com/IsarNejad/cross_dataset_toxicity) dataset.

 Table4.ipynb: This colab notebook re-produces the results in Table 4.